tmhn/Sparta/foundations/8-scope/README.md

 ```

 ## Summary

 You just:

-* Learned how to use a for loop to work on every element in an array
+* Saw that Lexical Scope allows code to see out but not in
-* Learned how and when to use a while loop
+* Learned how to use nested functions
-* Saw that the do while loop runs at least once
+* Saw that global variables are available everywhere
-* Used the rarer for in loop to get all the property keys from an object
+* Learned some reasons why you shouldn't use globals